-The Makks are a unique family of world-renowned master artists, Eva, Americo and A.B.
+The Makks are an impressive family of world-renowned master artists: Eva, Americo, and A.B.
 Makk.
 Sylvia Makk, A.B.'s wife, also paints and adds a modern splash to the Makk Family.

 Eva Makk has been called "the foremost living impressionistic painter."
 Her husband, Americo Makk, was a portrait artist, painting celebrities, dignitaries, and heads of state.
 Portraits include President Reagan (now in the Reagan Museum) and President Carter.
 Eva Makk's portraits include Princess Kyoko Osano of Japan and Dr. and Mrs. Richard Kelley (Outrigger Hotels).

 The Makk Family live in Hawaii and their art is regularly exhibited in North America, Europe, and Asia.
-Americo Makk passed on in 2015, but left behind a phenomenal collection of paintings for the world to enjoy.
+Sadly, Americo Makk passed away in 2015, but left behind a phenomenal collection of paintings for the world to enjoy.

 For more information about the art of The Makk Family, please call one of our consultants at

 Click any thumbnail to see the larger image...